Nordderby: History

 The game was first contested in 1927 with HSV recording a 4–1 away win.
 Since the founding of the Bundesliga in 1963, the match has been held twice every season, except in 1980–81, because Werder had been relegated to the 2.
 Bundesliga in the previous season.
-To date, 152 games have been contested with Werder holding a slight lead of 57 wins to HSV's 53.
-42 games have ended in a draw.
+To date, 158 games have been contested with Werder holding a slight lead of 59 wins to HSV's 55.
+44 games have ended in a draw.

-The pinnacle of the rivalry came in 2009 when they met four times in 18 days.
+The pinnacle of the rivalry came in 2009 when they met four times in 19 days.
 Two of the four matches came in European competition at the semi-final stage of the last edition of the UEFA Cup.
 After losing 1–0 at home in the first leg, Werder won 3–2 in Hamburg to advance to the final on away goals.
-In the 2021–22 season the nordderby has been played in 2.
-Bundesliga for the first time, after the relegation of Werder in the 2020–21 season, and the third consecutive failure promotion of HSV, after the relegation in 2017–18.
-In the 2025–26 season the match returns in the Bundesliga after seven years, with promotion of HSV at the end of the previous season.
+In the 2021–22 season the Nordderby has been played in 2.
+Bundesliga for the first time, after the relegation of Werder in the 2020–21 season, and the third consecutive failure to promote of HSV, after the relegation in 2017–18.
+In the 2025–26 season, the derby returned to the Bundesliga after seven years, with HSV's promotion at the end of the previous season.